 Make it your own and find your favorite flavor combo - more or less smoked salmon, more or less Dijon mustard, something else instead of rum?

-Prep ahead - you can keep these in the fridge for up to 2 days before serving
+Prep ahead - you can make it up to 2 days before serving

 Store in the fridge in an airtight container for up to 2 days